 As someone who is 34 and just starting a new business, I feel often times that I am behind.
 My friends (who have been working for 10 years) all are so much further along than me.
 And I start to question what I am doing, why I’m doing it and struggling to make it in a very competitive industry.
-But, then I change my thought process.
-I look at how things really are rather than get caught up in my own head.
+But, then I changed my thought process.
 Because, here is the truth.
 Yes, they are further along than me.
 But, they have been working in their field for close to 10 years.
 They’ve worked their way up.
 I did that when I was working my full-time job too, I remember the struggles that came along with that.
 But now, I am new to the industry (relatively speaking) and I too, have to work hard to make it.
 It may be a struggle now (and it is) but it won’t always be this way.
 This is temporary.

 Change Your Thinking: